 Two therapies often used in combination are prolotherapy and neural therapy.
 Prolotherapy uses medications such as glucose as an injection to help with tendon and connective tissue.
 As it does this, it restores the tissue by enhancing the body’s natural inflammatory process.
 Neural therapy works in a similar fashion.
 However, it supports the autonomic nervous system function which supplies the nerve input to help with tissue healing.

 Regenerative Medicine Therapies

 New therapies that can be used solely or combined with other therapies include platelet-rich plasma injections (PRP).
 This FDA-approved injection technique uses a sample of the patient’s own blood plasma.
-In this process, a centrifuges purifies and isolates highly concentrated growth factors.
+In this process, a centrifuge purifies and isolates highly concentrated growth factors.
 These growth factors include:

-- Platelet derived growth factor (PDGF), which attracts immune system cells to the area and stimulates proliferation
+- Platelet-derived growth factor (PDGF), which attracts immune system cells to the area and stimulates proliferation

 - Transforming growth factor-8 (TGF-8), a major cellular healing factor that supports cellular maturation

 - Vascular endothelial growth factor (VEGF), which helps to establish a new blood supply to the tissue